Skip to main content

 Each request includes:

-All AI Concierge configuration and historical data lives in your WordPress database:
+AI Concierge stores the following in your own WordPress database:

 • License key and validation status